 Perceptions are made instantly and all day long by humans as they ask themselves… “What is happening right now?”
 “What does this mean?”.
 But for a person with BPD, perceptions often lead to feeling either all good or all bad… like love or hate with nothing in between… like perfection or completely worthless.
 Perception and feeling then very quickly turns into a vicious circle, with perception inducing the feeling and the feeling reinforcing the perception, making it next to impossible to see things any way other than the first way.
 Thinking and feeling like this is NOT being dialectical.

 Perceptions happen extremely fast in those that struggle with BPD and there is little consideration for relevant facts.
 The perceptions happen so fast, in fact, that the person with BPD very often doesn’t even realize that perceptions are being made in the first place and that they determine what the emotions will be.
 But for a person with BPD, it doesn’t really seem to matter that things are happening so fast and without sufficient awareness of self and use of logic.
 Things perceived “feel” so real that they become undeniably “real” to the person.
 It feels so real that a person with BPD will fight against any argument that attempts to prove his first perception (his assumption) is faulty.
-Decisions to react are then based on the assumption, and rarely if ever resulting in favorable outcomes.
+Decisions to react are then based on the assumption, and rarely if ever resulting in favourable outcomes.
 Again, this is not being dialectical.

 So, if being rigid, inflexible, impatient and impulsive when making perceptions is not being dialectical, then the opposite stance of being open, flexible, curious and patient when making perceptions IS dialectical.
 In being dialectical, the new agreement a person makes with himself is that the first perception (the assumption) is always missing something and almost guaranteed to be flawed.
 The new agreement becomes especially important when intense emotions become part of the experience.
 A wise person might even decide that intense emotions will act as the alert system (or the guide post) that a flawed perception is probably dominating any given moment.